Inca Trail Trek - Machu Picchu Picture

 Being a Responsible Travel Company is Vital.

 For Valencia Travel, Responsible Tourism means protecting the environment, making ethical choices, respecting and facilitating local culture, and being good members of this global community.
-As a responsible travel company, we are serious when it comes to promoting responsible and sustainable travel in Peru, and especially along The Inca Trail to Machu Picchu.
+As a responsible travel company, we are serious when it comes to promoting responsible and sustainable travel in Peru, especially along The Inca Trail Hike.

 The Inca Trail is a once in a lifetime experience.
 Sometimes you just have to sit back and take it all in!